If you love data like we do here at Novi, and you want to be able to slice and dice your data any way you want, you'll love our custom report builder!

 2. Set Your Display Settings (WHAT)

-Keep in mind that you can type in keywords to search for conditions when creating reports.
+Tip!
+You can type in keywords to search for conditions when creating reports.
 You don't have to scroll through the hundreds of options to find what you need.
 Once you start typing, the list will start filtering.

 Since our example is pulling primary contact info, you'll see that we've set the columns we want to display.

-3. OPTIONAL: Group Your Data.
+3. OPTIONAL: Group Your Data

-An optional step to take is to group your report data to organize it so that the results are shown grouped by a similarity, allowing you to further break your data down and add an extra layer of customization.
+An optional step to take is to group your report data to organize it so that the results are shown grouped by similarity, allowing you to further break your data down and add an extra layer of customization.

-4. OPTIONAL: Sum/Average Numerical Fields.
+4. OPTIONAL: Sum/Average Numerical Fields

 Once your conditions and display settings are set, you're ready to view your data by clicking Save & View.
 Print or export the specific report data for easy use and access.

-Below, you'll see that we've pulled the company, the primary contact first name, last name, email and phone number.
+Below, you'll see that we've pulled the company, the primary contact first name, last name, email, and phone number.

 Items of Note: